Things That Will Get You Kicked Out of or Banned From a Casino

 A lock and chain wrapped around a laptop, four aces and a set of three dice.

 Casinos are fun entertainment venues that people visit to have a good time, but just like any other venue, casinos have rules that all visitors must follow.
-Anyone who breaks these rules may get kicked out or may even find themselves permanently banned.
+Anyone who breaks these rules may get kicked out or may even find themselves added to the casino’s blacklist and permanently banned.

 Whether you like to find thrilling casino games to play at brick-and-mortar casinos or you prefer to use your phone or computer to play online casino games, there are steps you can take to avoid being ejected or banned from a venue.
 Here are the rules you need to keep in mind for each of these different types of casino venues.

-If you want to play for real money at casinos, you need to be of minimum legal age.
-Depending on which state you are in, the minimum age can vary from 18 to 21.
-If you are underage and are found gambling, you will be removed from the casino.
+If you want to play for real money at casinos, you must be of minimum legal age.
+Depending on which state you are in, the minimum age can vary from 18–21.
+If you are underage and are found gambling, the casino will remove you from the premises.

 As with any public space, you are expected to behave appropriately at a casino by following casino etiquette.
 At a bare minimum, this means treating people around you, including casino staff and other visitors, with respect.
-Actions like being rude to servers or dealers, sexually harassing other visitors or drinking too much are likely to end with you being escorted off the premises by casino security.
+Disruptive acts that include being rude to servers or dealers, sexually harassing other visitors, or drinking too much are likely to end with you being escorted off the premises by casino security.

 Cheating

+While many people enjoy casino games responsibly and honestly, there will always be those who push their luck and try to cheat.
+Knowing this, casinos worldwide have equipped themselves to identify and stop cheaters.
 It goes without saying that cheating will get you banned from a casino.
 Any attempt to bend or outright break the rules of a game will result in a ban from the casino.
-Cheating includes things like hiding cards on your person and using them during a game, trying to tamper with a slot machine, trying to slip loaded dice into a casino dice game or even colluding with staff to manipulate a game in your favor.
+Cheating includes things like hiding cards on your person and using them during a game, trying to tamper with a slot machine, trying to slip loaded dice into a casino dice game, or even colluding with staff to manipulate a game in your favor.

-Techniques like card-counting in blackjack or edge sorting in baccarat are not illegal and are unlikely to get you a full ban from a casino.
-However, should the casino suspect you of using systems like this to give you an edge, they will most likely ban you from playing the game that the technique applies to.
-For example, you may be banned from playing blackjack at a casino if you are too good at counting cards.
+Techniques like card counting in blackjack or edge sorting in baccarat are not illegal and are unlikely to get you a full ban from a casino.
+However, there are still several reasons you shouldn’t count cards or try anything similar — the main being to avoid getting kicked out of your favorite casino.
+Should the casino suspect you of using systems like this to give you an edge, they will most likely ban you from playing the game the technique applies to.
+For example, you may be banned from playing blackjack at a casino if you’re too good at counting cards.

 Loitering

-Casinos are places for people to enjoy gambling games and if you are suspected of loitering, security is likely to ask you to leave – particularly if you’re making other players feel uncomfortable for any reason.
+Casinos are places for people to enjoy gambling games.
+If you are suspected of loitering, security is likely to ask you to leave — particularly if you’re making other players feel uncomfortable for any reason.

-Many casinos don’t allow patrons to take photos or record any videos and will usually have signs up to remind people that they are not allowed to use cameras, smartphones or any other photo or video capture devices.
-This is for security and privacy reasons, so if you want to have a long and fun night at the casino, avoid getting snap-happy.
+Many casinos don’t allow patrons to take photos or record any videos.
+They will usually have signs up to remind people that they are not allowed to use cameras, smartphones, or any other photo or video capture devices.
+This rule exists for security and privacy reasons, so if you want to have a long and fun night at the casino, avoid getting snap-happy.

-Not everyone who is banned from a casino received that ban against their wishes.
-People who have problems controlling their gambling can request that a casino ban them from their premises to prevent them from engaging in irresponsible gambling.
+Not everyone banned from a casino received that ban against their wishes.
+People who have problems controlling their gambling can request to be added to a casino ban list to prevent themselves from engaging in irresponsible gambling.
+This is known as self-exclusion from gambling.

 Just like gambling at a brick-and-mortar casino, you need to be of legal age to gamble online.
 If you try to register for an online service and you’re not yet of legal age, you will not be registered.
 And if you somehow manage to get around this and are found out, your account will be closed.

 Many people may be inclined to try and break the rules of an online casino from the comfort of their home, thinking they are safe in doing so.
-This may mean downloading tools that assist you unfairly in a game of online poker, abusing a bug in online slots or casino platforms or hacking a game or platform to try and manipulate it in your favor.
+This may mean downloading tools that assist you unfairly in a game of online poker, abusing a glitch in online slots or casino platforms, or hacking a game or platform to try and manipulate it in your favor.
+However, this is a one-way ticket to a gambling ban from the online platform.

-Needless to say, online casinos know how disastrous cheating is to their bottom line, but more importantly, to their reputation.
+Needless to say, online casinos know how disastrous cheating is to their bottom line — and, more importantly, to their reputation.
 This is why they spend vast sums of money on protecting their games and platforms and monitoring players who engage in suspicious activity.
-If you’re caught cheating, there will be no second chances and you will be banned.
-Casinos may pursue criminal charges against you.
+If you’re caught cheating, there will be no second chances, and you will be banned.
+Casinos may even pursue criminal charges against you.

 Some players think they’re smart by using another person’s information to create an online gambling account.
 While some players may initially slip through the cracks, casinos are constantly reviewing players’ accounts and taking steps to ensure players are who they say they are.
 If they find out you’re not who you say you are, you will definitely be banned.
 Depending on the state that you are in, you may also be subject to criminal charges.

-Less-than-ethical players may find themselves creating multiple accounts to take advantage of things like welcome bonuses.
+Less-than-ethical players may create multiple accounts to take advantage of promotions like welcome bonuses.
 They may also try to shift the odds of certain games (like online poker) in their favor by filling up more seats at a particular table.
 If you create multiple accounts with other people’s personal information to abuse these bonuses or create advantages for yourself in other games, you may find yourself subject to more than just a ban because you’re committing identity theft as well.

 Much like their offline counterparts, online casino gamblers who struggle to manage their gambling hobby and find it becoming detrimental to their lives can ask an online casino to temporarily or permanently suspend them.
 A voluntary temporary ban is more commonly referred to as a “cooling off period.”
 So, once you’ve spent a certain amount of time or money at an online casino, you are not allowed to spend any more money or time playing until the cooling-off period you decided on has expired.